jongs/jongs.github.io/_posts/2021-10-06-Crypto-as-a-house.md

 Of course, a co-op with only one member wouldn't really be a co-op.

-A co-opt with 3 members is more decentralized than a co-opt with only one member, but still 2 out of 3 could collude against the remaining one.
+A co-op with 3 members is more decentralized than a co-op with only one member, but still 2 out of 3 could collude against the remaining one.
 So, the more people there are, the more decentralized the decision is.

  In this sense, decentralization means that every member of the co-op makes a decision, each decision has equal weight, and the final decision is the aggregate of all.